 Why Do Screenplays Need to be Formatted?

-The reason why producers/filmmakers make such a big deal out of screenplay formatting is because it makes production extremely easier.
+The reason why producers/filmmakers make such a big deal out of screenplay formatting is that it makes production extremely easier.

-By knowing exactly how a particular scene is supposed to be shot, how a dialogue is intended to be delivered, and the overall mood of the scene, can really help in the preparation and direction of whatever the screenplay is for.
+Knowing exactly how a particular scene is supposed to be shot, how dialogue is intended to be delivered, and the overall mood of the scene can really help in the preparation and direction of whatever the screenplay is for.